bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 That's why I think the protocol itself has to maximize for privacy.
 That's what we've tried to do with towers.
-If I cannot do it, it's not like I'm not going to do it.
+If I cannot do it, it's not like I'm not gonna to do it.
 It's like I should not be able to do it.
 And as long as I'm not able to do it, then I minimize the attack surface of what I can do.
 That's why all the information is encrypted, that's why we don't keep like much information about users, or we use like ephemeral IDs.
 That's where all that came from.